Tintin-dotcom/Russia-ProtonM-Nauka-kOS-Scripts-01082021/README.md

 This is the Kerbal Operating System code for a Proton-M rocket launch, carrying the Nauka module to the ISS.

-The code launches the nauka module into a parking orbit.
+The code launches the Nauka module into a parking orbit.

 The docking with the ISS has to be done manually.